teegre/smpcp/README.md

 As stated at the beginning of this document, **smpcp** can be extended with plugins (check out `plugins` in this repository).

-Until I find a convenient way to manage plugin installation, a plugin must be installed manually by copying or symlinking its directory over to `$XDG_CONFIG_HOME/plugins`.
+Until I find a convenient way to manage plugin installation, a plugin must be installed manually by copying or symlinking its directory over to `$XDG_CONFIG_HOME/smpcp/plugins`.
 No extra step is needed since **smpcp** 'detects' plugins automatically.

 Type `smpcp plugins` to see a list of installed plugins.

 ### Writing plugins

-I provided a (very basic and still in construction) guide to help plugins development.
+I provided a (very basic and still in construction) guide to help plugins development: [Plugins Development Guide Wiki](https://gitlab.com/teegre/smpcp/-/wikis/Plugin-Development-Guide)
 And you can check out the example plugin called **hello**.